Ahmadreza-SY/TCP-CI/Readme.md

 ### `dataset` Output Files

 The `dataset` sub-command creates the following files as its outputs:
-- `dataset.csv`: Contains all test case features across failed CI builds.
+- `dataset.csv`: Contains test case features across failed CI builds.
 - `exe.csv`: Contains the execution history of the test cases that is used to create the dataset.
 - `entity_change_history.csv`: Contains the change history of source code entities based on all Git commits.
 - `id_map.csv`: Contains a map that relates a source code file relative path to a unique integer identifier.
 - `builds.csv`: Contains information of CI builds.
 - `contributors.csv`: Contains information of contributors the project.

+#### Notes
+- The `test_result` column in the `exe.csv` file can have the 4 following values: 0 for success/passed, 1 for failure due to exception, 2 for failure due to assertion, and 3 for failure due to an unknown reason.
+- For some cases in the `id_map.csv` file, a number of paths have the same ID.
+The reason for assigning the same ID for these cases is that for creating the ID mapping, we tracked the change history of each file and if the file was renamed or moved to a different directory, we considered the new and old version of this file as a single source file with the same ID.
+- There might be more test cases found in the source code of some repositories than the test cases available in `exe.csv`.
+We extracted the test case execution data from Travis CI build logs where not all test cases were necessarily executed.

 #### The `analysis` Folder
 In addition to the above CSV files, the `dataset` sub-command creates a directory named `analysis` which includes a number of sub-folders for each build which are named with build ids.
 Each sub-folder contains a `metadata.csv` file, and additionally, each sub-folder corresponding to failed builds contains a `tar.csv` and a `dep.csv` file.
 The `metadata.csv` file represents static features for each entity (file) captured by Understand for each build.
 Please visit [this link](https://support.scitools.com/t/what-metrics-does-undertand-have/66) for descriptions of all Understand metrics.
 The `dep.csv` file represents static and historical dependencies between the entities of the system under test (SUT).
 Static dependencies are extracted from Understand's database, and historical dependencies are represented by association weights for each static dependency which can be found in the `weights` column.

 The association weights are extracted by analyzing co-changes across Git commits and applying association rule mining to them using the Apriori algorithm.
 For each dependency, the association weight is either a single zero or four real numbers.
 A single zero means although Understand detected a static relation, there is no historical dependency between these two entities.
 In other words, among all analyzed commits, there is no commit in which both entities have changed.
 On the other hand, the four real numbers represent `support`, `forward_confidence`, `backward_confidence`, and `lift`.
 Note that assuming A has a dependency on B, `forward_confidence` is the confidence for A given B (A|B) and `backward_confidence` is the confidence for B given A (B|A).
 For precise definitions of the mentioned association metrics, please refer to the paper.
 Additionally, the `tar.csv` file represents the dependencies between test entities and entities of the SUT.
 This file is similar to `dep.csv`.

-#### Notes
-- The `test_result` column in the `exe.csv` file can have the 4 following values: 0 for success/passed, 1 for failure due to exception, 2 for failure due to assertion, and 3 for failure due to an unknown reason.

 ### `learn` Output Files
 The `learn` sub-command creates a folder named `tsp_accuracy_results` which includes sub-folders for each learning experiment (e.g. `full` for learning using all features).
 Under each learning experiment sub-folder, there is a `results.csv` file, which contains TCP accuracies across builds, and there are a number of folders named with failed build ids that were used for evaluation, and each folder contains a trained model (`model.txt`), its feature stats (`feature_stats.csv`), an evaluation test suite (`test.txt`), and its prioritized prediction (`pred.txt`).